payskyCompany/PayButtonIOS/README.md

 # PaySky PayButton SDK
 The PayButton helps make the integration of card acceptance into your app easy.

-You simply provide the merchant information you receive from PaySky to the payment SDK.
+You simply provide the merchant information you receieve from PaySky to the payment SDK.
 The PayButton displays a ready-made view that guides the merchant through the payment process and shows a summary screen at the end of the transaction.

 ### Getting Started